Microfish31/rl-parking-problem/README.md

 ### Reward Function
 - **Collision penalty:** \(-5\)
-- **Distance-based reward:** The reward is determined by the distance to the target:
+- **Distance-based reward:**
+The reward is determined by the distance to the target

 $$ R = -(|a - d| * w)^P $$